 Question: What exactly was O'Connell arrested and sentenced to death for?

-New this month Answer: Rick was purportedly sent to prison for deserting the French Foreign Legion.
+Answer: Rick was purportedly sent to prison for deserting the French Foreign Legion.
 He was arrested after a bar fight, prompted by the pickpocketing of a certain Englishman.

 Question: After the fire on the ship, and everyone gets out, Benny yells to O'Connell that he has all the horses.
 O'Connell yells back, "You're on the wrong side of the river."
 Benny makes a big stink about all that.
 My question is why?
 Surely it would not be so hard to cross a river.